TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 ### Highlights

-* Added a **broadcaster** module that replicates the behaviour of the NoPixel `np-broadcaster` resource.
+* Added a **broadcaster** module that replicates the behaviour of the original `np-broadcaster` resource.
 A new REST endpoint (`POST /v1/broadcast/attempt`) assigns the `broadcaster` job to a player while enforcing a configurable maximum number of broadcasters.